 Harsher in Hindsight: Yuan refers to Hishigi as "an incredibly efficient executioner" when explaining why getting any information out of him is going to be difficult.
-We find out later that Hishigi killed Yuan's mother on the orders of the Former Crimson King.
+We find out later that Hishigi has quite literally acted as the Former Crimson King's executioner, and he killed Yuan's mother on the king's orders.

 Magnificent Bastard: The Former Crimson King, certainly.
-Others may qualify, like Nobunaga and Yukimura.
+Yukimura also definitely qualifies, and Nobunaga might.

-He manipulates Kyoshiro — through Chinmei — into killing Sakuya's brother, and arranges for Sakuya to watch.
+Before the events of the manga, he manipulated Kyoshiro (through Chinmei) into killing Sakuya's brother, and arranged for Sakuya to watch.
 Made worse since Nozomu was also Yuya's adoptive brother, and his death was her Cynicism Catalyst.

 Too Cool to Live: Muramasa, Taihaku, Fubuki and Hishigi.
-One can also make an argument for Kyosaburo, who created the Mumyo Jinpu Ryu and passed it on to Muramasa and therefore, by extension, to Kyo.
+One can also make an argument for Kyosaburo, who created the Mumyo Jinpu Ryu before passing it on to Muramasa, and therefore to Kyo by proxy.

 Uncanny Valley: Kyo's Crimson Eyes look strange and intimidating, but they fit with his overall aesthetic and personality.
 The Former Crimson King's and Kyoshiro's variants just don't look right, and the Mibu Reconstruction Plan's child experiments are even worse.

 Stoic Woobie: Hishigi, good god.
 He is in constant, excruciating pain from the Devil Eyes and the Death Disease.
 He has watched countless friends die horribly while he was helpless to save them.
 But he keeps fighting for Fubuki, because Fubuki is all he has left.
 And not once does he complain about any of this.
-He even tells Fubuki not to feel sorry for him, because Hishigi chose his own path and Fubuki is not allowed to blame himself.
+He even tells Fubuki not to feel sorry for him while he's dying in Fubuki's arms, because Hishigi chose his own path and Fubuki is not allowed to blame himself.